pongo1231/fivem-minigames-framework/README.md

 # GOSP - The Gamemodes Open Source Project

-A (to-be) open source framework for easily building extensive mini-games on top of.
+An attempt for an open source framework to easily build extensive mini-games for FiveM with.
 Leave it up to the framework to handle lobbying, player management, spectating and the like!

+This was meant to be open-sourced once completed, however it's unlikely this will ever see completion.
+Feel free to use this for your own projects!

 Currently supports Team vs Team gamemodes on a timer + a scoring system, with support for other configurations later on!